preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/provisioning-templates/index.rst

 (All features are not shown in the image above.)

 + **Process Archive**: Set if a process archive should be created when this template is used.
-Applicable for a Sharepoint Teamsite only.
+Applicable for a Sharepoint Teamsites and Office 365 sites only.
 + **Process Library**: Set if a process Library should be created when this template is used.
-Applicable for a Sharepoint Teamsite only.
+Applicable for a Sharepoint Teamsites and Office 365 sites only.
 + **Apply Microsoft Teams to an Office 365 Group**: Here you can select that a Microsoft Teams Group should be created for the Office 365 Group.
 + **Create a new Wizard in Document Libraries**: For Document Management; if the New Document Wizard should be added to all document libraries in the site created from this template, check the box.
+Applicable for a Sharepoint Teamsites and Office 365 sites only
 + **Controlled Documents Library**: For Document Management; if a Controlled Documents library should be added to all document libraries in the site created from this template, check the box.
+Applicable for a Sharepoint Teamsites and Office 365 sites only
 + **Archived Documents**: Select this option if the feature "Archived Documents" should be activated automatically when a site is created from this template.
+Applicable for a Sharepoint Teamsites and Office 365 sites only
 + **Project Site**: Select this option if the feature "Project Site" should be activated automatically when a site is created from this template.
+Applicable for specialized set ups only.
 + **Default Page Collections and Page Types**: For Publishing templates; Select this option if the corresponding feature should be activated automatically when a site is created from this template.
 The default Page Collections and Page Types can be edited to suit your needs.
 + **Show Business Profile Header**: For Publishing templates; if the header set up in the Business Profile should be used, select this option.
+Applicable for Publishing App templates only.

 **Very important**: Make sure you select only the features that are applicable for the type of template you create, if any.
 Selecting the wrong feature here can cause problems when a site is created from the template.
-For example is only te feature at the bottom applicable for Publishing App templates.
+No feature shown here are applicable for Community site templates.

 9. Set the options here as needed and click "Next".